The Buf Schema Registry provides generated SDKs for Go from modules and plugins using go get

 Commit

-To get the generated SDK for the module at a commit:
+To get the generated SDK for the module at a commit, using the latest plugin version:

-The BSR supports commits on branches.
-This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the main branch.
+The BSR supports commits on labels.
+This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the default label.

-To get the generated SDK for the module on a branch:
+To get the generated SDK for the module at a label, using the latest plugin version:

 References with names that contain /